Marker Logo

 Florida Department Of State.
 (Marker Number F-566.)

 Location.
 28° 44.238′ N, 80° 45.264′ W. Marker is on North Merritt Island, Florida, in Brevard County.
-Marker can be reached from Courtenay Parkway North (State Road 3).
+It can be reached from Courtenay Parkway North (State Road 3).
 Touch for map.
 Marker is in this post office area: Mims FL 32754, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-The Clifton Colored School (approx. 1.3 miles away); Douglas Dummett - Dummett Grove (approx. 2.4 miles away); William Bartram Trail (approx. 6.1 miles away); The Ultimate Sacrifice (approx. 7 miles away); Address by President Lincoln (approx. 7 miles away); Sky Soldiers (approx. 7.1 miles away); Korean Service Memorial (approx. 7.1 miles away); From The Bivouac of The Dead (approx. 7.2 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies: The Clifton Colored School (approx. 1.3 miles away); Douglas Dummett - Dummett Grove (approx. 2.4 miles away); William Bartram Trail (approx. 6.1 miles away); The Ultimate Sacrifice (approx. 7 miles away); Address by President Lincoln (approx. 7 miles away); Sky Soldiers (approx. 7.1 miles away); Korean Service Memorial (approx. 7.1 miles away); From The Bivouac of The Dead (approx. 7.2 miles away).

 Haulover Canal Marker image.
 Click for full size.

-Photographed By Jay Kravetz, September 4, 2017
+Photographed by Jay Kravetz, September 4, 2017

 2. Haulover Canal Marker